 Concord Pole / Tora-mame

-(Japanese: 虎豆, Romaji: Tora-mame, English: Tiger Bean)
+(Japanese Name: 虎豆, Romaji: Tora-mame, English: Tiger Bean)

-(Historical Name: Concord Pole, Big Sioux Pole, Hemisphere Pole, October Pole, Tall Sioux Pole)
+(Historically Known As: Concord Pole, Big Sioux Pole, Hemisphere Pole, October Pole, Tall Sioux Pole)

 (Pole) A Hokkaido heirloom, first introduced to Japan from the United States in the Meiji era’s Hokkaido development period.
 1, 2 This variety’s main production regions currently in Hokkaido are Iburi and Kitami.
 1, 2

-Tora-mame originated in America, and was known as the Concord Pole.
-It was introduced to the American market in 1865 (Pg 116, American Varieties of Garden Beans, William Woodbridge Tracy, 1907).
+Tora-mame originated from Concord, Massachusetts in the United States, and was originally known as the ‘Concord Pole’.
+Under this name it was introduced to the American market in 1865 (Pg 116, American Varieties of Garden Beans, William Woodbridge Tracy, 1907).

 Days to Maturity: